f1xpl/openauto/Readme.md

 For support of other platforms please contact us at f1xstudiopl@gmail.com

 ### Description
-OpenAuto is a headunit emulator application based on aasdk library and Qt libraries.
+OpenAuto is an AndroidAuto(tm) headunit emulator based on aasdk library and Qt libraries.
 Main goal is to run this application on the RaspberryPI 3 board computer smoothly.

 [See demo video](https://www.youtube.com/watch?v=k9tKRqIkQs8)